Vice President, ServSafe/National Restaurant Association

-Davies is currently the CEO of the Center for Work Ethic Development, an organization committed to developing foundational work behaviors in everyone from high school students to returning veterans transitioning into the civilian workforce.
-He is a published author, and is frequently cited in national publications, including the New York Times.
+Davies is currently the CEO of The Center for Work Ethic Development, an organization committed to developing workplace skills in the global workforce.
+Partnering with organizations in 47 states and 8 countries, they equip trainers to build the workforce of the 21st Century.
 An avid runner, Josh has been awarded the Mile High Energy Award by Visit Denver, and an honorary Doctorate of Foodservice by the North American Food Equipment Manufacturers Association for his contributions to the industry.
-He is the past President of the Council of Hotel and Restaurant Trainers (CHART), and has been appointed by the Governor to serve a second term on the Colorado Workforce Development Council, and to Chair the State Education and Training Steering Committee.
-Josh just finished serving on the Board of Directors for the National Association of Workforce Development Professionals, and co-chairing the Colorado State Youth Council.
+He has been appointed by the Governor to serve a second term on the Executive Board of the Colorado Workforce Development Council, and to Chair the State Education and Training Steering Committee.
+He also chairs the P-Tech Selection Committee for Colorado, and serves on the board of the Colorado Opportunity Scholarship Initiative.
+Josh previously served on the Board of Directors for the National Association of Workforce Development Professionals, was President of the Council of Hotel and Restaurant Trainers (CHART), and co-chaired the Colorado State Youth Council.

 Director Training & Development, Bob Evans Restaurants